Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2636, b.
 28 January 1804, d.
 3 March 1895

 John Ward Harding was born on 28 January 1804 in Burton Dassett, Warwickshire, England.1,2 He was the son of William Harding and Mary Ward.
 He was baptised on 20 February 1804 in Burton Dassett, Warwickshire, England.1,2,4 He was in the Madras (Honourable East India Company) Army he joined in 1819, promoted to Captain 21 May 1833 and retired 11 April 1837.2,5 He married Elisa Greathead, daughter of Francis Greathead and Eleanor Hall, on 22 September 1832 in St Giles, Camberwell, London, England, by licence dated 17 September 1832 from Faculty Office by Archbishop of Canterbury.
 Elisa was a minor.
-The ceremony was witnessed by Daniel and Mary Anne Robinson, Elisa's sister and brother in law.1,2,6,7,8 John lived in Laugharne, Carmarthen 1840 - c1847, the Taunton, Somerset.
-Finally at Vellore, St Mary Church, Torquay, Devon.1 He died on 3 March 1895 in Newton Abbot, Devon, England, aged 91.1,2,9,10
+The ceremony was witnessed by Daniel and Mary Anne Robinson, Elisa's sister and brother in law.1,2,6,7,8,9 John lived in Laugharne, Carmarthen 1840 - c1847, the Taunton, Somerset.
+Finally at Vellore, St Mary Church, Torquay, Devon.1 John died on 3 March 1895 in Newton Abbot, Devon, England, aged 91.1,2,10,11

 Children of John Ward Harding and Elisa Greathead